What is a centrifuge?

 5. Benchtop Centrifuge

 Benchtop centrifuges are versatile, compact units designed to fit on laboratory workbenches.
-They accommodate a wide range of tube sizes and sample volumes through various rotor options.
-Clinical, research, and industrial laboratories use these centrifuges for processing blood, urine, cell cultures, and other biological materials.
+They accommodate a wide range of tube sizes (1.5 mL to 750 mL) and sample volumes through various rotor options.
+Clinical, research, and industrial laboratories use these centrifuges for processing blood, urine, cell cultures and other biological materials.

 6. Floor-Standing Centrifuge

 Floor-standing centrifuges are large-scale units built to handle high-volume sample processing.
-They deliver greater force and offer large rotor capacities.
-Blood banks, pharmaceutical manufacturers, and industrial laboratories are most likely to use floor-standing centrifuges for large-batch sample separation.
+They deliver greater force (up to 100,000 × g) and offer large rotor capacities (up to 8 × 2,000 mL bottles).
+Blood banks, pharmaceutical manufacturers and industrial laboratories are most likely to use floor-standing centrifuges for large-batch sample separation, essential for:

 7. High-Speed Centrifuge